robinske/personal-site/_posts/2017-10-12-give-the-talk.markdown

 For a more in depth workshop style approach, set aside 30 minutes and follow along [Lucy Bain's amazing process for generating proposal ideas](http://lucybain.com/blog/2016/conference-proposal-ideas/) with questions like:

 * What’s something you work with fairly regularly and understand 80% of, but not 100%?
 * What’s your hobby?
-What lessons are shared between your hobby and your job?process she wrote about on her blog:
+What lessons are shared between your hobby and your job?

 [^1]: Two newsletters for finding conferences: [techspeak.email](https://techspeak.email/) and [theweeklycfp.com](http://theweeklycfp.com/)